-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED AUGUST 31, 2022 and 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED AUGUST 31, 2023 and 2022

 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Foundation will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-The Foundation maintains its cash and cash equivalents with financial institutions and a money market account with an investment company.
-The Foundation's deposits at financial institutions exceeded federal depository insurance by \$530,111 and \$792,709 as of June 30, 2022 and 2021, respectively.
+The Foundation maintains its cash and cash equivalents with financial institutions and money market accounts with an investment company.
+The Foundation's deposits at financial institutions exceeded federal depository insurance by \$426,382 and \$530,111 as of June 30, 2023 and 2022, respectively.
 Management believes that the risk of loss is minimal due to the strength of the institutions.
-Cash and cash equivalents held with investment companies exceeded federal depository insurance by \$1,404,442 and \$0 as of June 30, 2022 and 2021, respectively.
+Cash and cash equivalents held with investment companies exceeded federal depository insurance by \$662,131 and \$1,404,442 as of June 30, 2023 and 2022, respectively.